willbicks/epigram/docs/config.md

 ## Configuration 'Merging'

 Many configuration parameters can be set from multiple sources.
 The following list outlines the order in which configuration parameters are merged.
 If a parameter is specified by multiple sources, the value from the last source (highest number) will be used.
+The exception is boolean parameters (such as DevMode and TrustProxy), which are merged by logical OR, and therefore a value of false will not overwrite a prior true.

 1. Default values
 2. Configuration file